appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 - `:time`: The event time in nanoseconds, as a timestamp (`1735047872000000000` for example).
 - `:description`: The event description.
 - `:tags`: A list of tags associated to the event (like `["foo" "bar"]` for example).
-- `:attributes`: a list of arbitrary ke-value attributes.
+- `:attributes`: a list of arbitrary key-value attributes.

 Extra fields can also be added if you want to.
 One important extra field is `:stream`.
 It can be used to specify on which stream the event should be send.
 By default, events are sent to all streams with `:default` set to `true` in their configurations.